tracychen/next-starter/README.md

 The project uses Prisma with PostgreSQL.
 The schema includes NextAuth tables for user authentication.
 Run `yarn db:studio` to explore your database with Prisma Studio.

+## Contributing

+We welcome contributions!
+Please use the following GitHub templates when submitting:

+- **Bug Reports** - Use the bug report template to describe issues
+- **Feature Requests** - Use the feature request template to propose new features
+- **Pull Requests** - Follow the PR template checklist when submitting code

 ## Deployment

 Deploy easily on [Vercel](https://vercel.com/new) or any platform that supports Next.js.
 Make sure to set up your environment variables in your deployment platform.